 Motor vehicle log books

 This list is not exhaustive and you may be able to think of other documents that you encounter each day when operating your business.
 They are all source documents and they are all important and here is why:

-Currently all source documents must be kept for a minimum of 5 years after they are prepared, obtained or your complete the transactions, whichever occurs latest.
+Currently, all source documents must be kept for a minimum of 5 years after they are prepared, obtained or you complete the transactions, whichever occurs latest.
 Other organisations such as ASIC may have other time-related requirements for specific businesses so check with your tax advisor to find out how long you must keep records for your business.
-The ATO have some suggestions about how best to maintain your record-keeping – see here.
+The ATO has some suggestions about how best to maintain your record-keeping – see here.